arendsee/rmonad/README.md

   ) %*>%
   paste %>% # the remaining steps are all operating _on_ the monad plot(label='value')
-#> Warning in .doLoadActions(where, attach): trying to execute load actions
-#> without 'methods' package
 ```

 ![plot of chunk workflow-plot](README-workflow-plot-1.png)